-Currently serves as United Steelworkers International President.
-He was instrumental in the formation of the Industrial Union Council of the AFL-CIO; in February 2003, he was appointed to serve on the AFL-CIO Executive Committee as well as serving on its Executive Council.
-He was named Chair of the AFL-CIO’s Public Policy Committee in March 2005.
-He also serves on the U.S. National Commission on Energy Policy and is a founding Board Member of the Apollo alliance, a non-profit public policy initiative for creating good jobs in pursuit of energy independence.
+United Steelworkers International President.
+Leo was instrumental in the formation of the Industrial Union Council of the AFL-CIO, and in 2003, was appointed to serve on the AFL-CIO’s executive committee, as well as on its executive council.
+He was named Chair of the AFL-CIO’s Public Policy Committee in 2005.
+He serves on the U.S. National Commission on Energy Policy and is a founding board member of the Apollo Alliance, a non-profit public policy initiative for creating good jobs in pursuit of energy independence.

-As the Director of Community Services and Retirees for the International Association of Machinists and Aerospace Workers (IAMAW) she has been very active with senior issues.
-She is the Current Vice Chairperson, Democratic National Committee Senior Coordinating Council.
-She has a 34 year history of social and political activism.
+Director of Community Services and Retirees, International Association of Machinists and Aerospace Workers (IAMAW), Maria is the Current Vice Chairperson, Democratic National Committee Senior Coordinating Council.
+She has a 34 year history of social and political activism experience.

 Erica received her B.S. degree from Florida Atlantic University in Boca Raton while working for a certified public accountant in Hollywood FL.
 She has had extensive experience in the real estate field working as assistant controller for more than a decade at the corporate headquarters of Century 21 in south Florida.
 For twelve years, Erica oversaw financial operations for EHDOC’s 50 elderly housing communities across the country.
 Her dedication to Seniors and their needs makes her a valuable asset to our team.